jasmin-lang/jasmin/compiler/pipeline-examples/README.md

-- To use the cost analyser, simply run:
+- To use the cost analyzer, simply run:

      - `$ ./jasminc -pipeline -branchpredictor FILE.jazz`

-- To use the naive cost analyser mentioned in the paper, simply run:
+- To use the naive cost analyzer mentioned in the paper, simply run:

      - `$ ./jasminc -pipeline -branchpredictor -naivepipeline FILE.jazz`
   Note that for the naive cost analysis, only the maximal cost is